Patrick Burke (defensive back)

-Patrick Burke (born November 6, 1968 in Jamaica) is a retired professional Canadian football defensive back who played for five seasons for the Ottawa Rough Riders, Toronto Argonauts, Saskatchewan Roughriders, and Winnipeg Blue Bombers.
-He was drafted first overall in the 1993 CFL Draft by the BC Lions.
+Patrick Burke (born November 6, 1968, in Jamaica) is a retired professional Canadian football defensive back who played for five seasons in the Canadian Football League for the Ottawa Rough Riders, Toronto Argonauts, Saskatchewan Roughriders, and Winnipeg Blue Bombers.
+He was drafted first overall in the 1993 CFL draft by the BC Lions.
 He played college football for Butler Community College and Fresno City College.